ThreatDetector-Nathan0915/SPL_Detection_Engineer_CheatSheet/SPL_Knowledge_Notes.md

 ![Regex Example](commandline_example.png)
 ---
 # rex
-**Description:** The rex is one of my all time personal top favorites.
-You can use it to extract value from a field into a new field or several new fields.
-This can be very usefull if for instance you are creating a detection and the regex match is protially in mulple fields.
-With a standard regex you can only match on one field but with rex you could extract muliple vlaues into a single field, and match of that one field working around the regex limiation with rex.
-Rex is also field aware so if a field has multple values you would like to become fields of thier own you can write the regex to account for that.
+**Description:** The rex is one of my all-time personal favorites.
+You can use it to extract a value from a field into a new field—or several new fields.
+This can be very useful if, for instance, you are creating a detection and the regex match has potential to be in multiple fields.
+With a standard regex, you can only match on one field, but with rex you can extract multiple values into a single field and filter off that one field, working around the regex limitation.
+Rex is also field-aware, so if a field has multiple values you would like to become fields of their own, you can write the regex to account for that.

 **Uses:**
 Example (Usage matching on multple fields returning only positive hits):